Phirapong45/nodejs-backend/readme.md

-make .env file and add values
+make .env file and add values before use by follow pattern below

 #MongoDB
 DB_USER = ...